pavelhoral/merk-utils/README.md

 ## Net Dump (netdump)

 TCPDUMP wrapper for capturing network activity in a space limited fashion.
-Script `netdump.sh` runs the *tcpdump* to collect packets in 10 minute based segments (PR can generate 1~2 GB) and `cleanup.sh` drops old capture files.
+Script `netdump.sh` runs the *tcpdump* to collect packets in 10 minute based segments (PR can generate 1~2 GB during that period) and `cleanup.sh` drops old capture files.

 ## Project Reality Folder (prfolder)